 Esperance may be known for its whitest of all sands however it also a land of towering sand dunes to rival Lancelin.

 The sand dunes are located nearby Wylie Bay and only accessible by 4WD.
-Make a day of it by unleashing the inner daredevil by hopping on a sandboard or partake in a tour with Esperance Eco-Discovery Tours to get wild along the dunes for that epic shot.
+Make a day of it by unleashing the inner daredevil by hopping on a sandboard or partake in a tour with Tour Esperance to get wild along the dunes for that epic shot.

 Esperance has a Stonehenge you may ask?
 Crazy enough, it does.
 Yes we have own very Stonehenge right in our backyard with this exact to-scale replica (and complete) located just a 15-minute drive outside of Esperance (if hoping on a plane to England sounds like too much effort!)